bradgough/labs/HYCU/hycu_lab.rst

 - VM backup
 - Application Aware backup

 5. This time, we will focus on a full VM backup.
-Highlight the VM machine you want to backup - As shown in (Picture 21), click on “Polices” on the top right, and select one of the polices.
-(Picture 22).
+Highlight the VM machine you want to backup - As shown in the below picture, click on “Polices” on the top right, and select one of the polices.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image21.png
 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image22.png

 6. As soon as the policy gets assigned, your first full backup will start, and you can track its status by clicking on 		“Jobs" in the main left-hand pane.
-(Picture 23)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image23.png

 7. Once backup completes, if you want to manually trigger an incremental backup, you can start it by clicking on the 		“Backup” button on the top.
-(Picture 24)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image24.png

 8. By hovering your mouse over the backup status column, you can see which type of backup was done, and all of the 		important details of that backup.
-(Picture 25)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image25.png